 Expanding your business abroad

-In such circumstances you may need to consider establishing a local operation of your own.
-From a marketing point of view, this can help to demonstrate local commitment and to improve your service to customers.
-From a tax and legal point of view there are various vehicles which may be more or less efficient.
+Your local requirements in a particular territory may become more complex than could appropriately be handled by an agent, distributor or other collaborator and so you might want to consider establishing a local operation of your own.
+From a marketing point of view, it can help demonstrate local commitment and to improve service to customers.
+From a tax and legal viewpoint there are various vehicles which may be more or less efficient.

 In all cases, legal and financial advice in the jurisdiction concerned is of prime importance in establishing any such entity.